A weekend getaway in LaGrange will surprise you; it’s filled with experiences – a cute downtown, history, outdoor recreation, food, and relaxation.

 Where to Stay in LaGrange

 Wingate by Wyndham offers a great value for couples or families.
-With an outdoor pool, comfortable beds, and plenty of plugs, it is a great choice, and close to everything!
-There is a plethora of vacation rentals throughout Troup County.
+With an outdoor pool, comfortable beds, and plenty of outlets to keep your electronics connected and charged, it is a great choice.
+It is also centrally located so its close to everything!
+There are a plethora of vacation rentals throughout Troup County.

 For a get back to nature weekend, why not try a vacation rental on West Point Lake?
 In the summer there is no better day than one spent on or near the lake, swimming, boating or just hiking.